Boiled Angel

 Boiled Angel was an early 1990s independent comic book created by Florida-based underground comic book artist Mike Diana.
 The comic contained graphic depictions of a variety of taboo and gory subject matters.
 It effectively became the first comic book in the United States to cause its creator to be convicted for artistic obscenity.

 In a 1990 review, Mike Gunderloy of Factsheet Five called Boiled Angel "a prime candidate for banning in the 90s."
 In 1993, a copy of Boiled Angel #8 (or "Ate") found its way into the hands of Florida Assistant State's Attorney Stuart Baggish.
 Diana was subsequently charged with several counts of obscenity and fought a long legal battle with the aid of the Comic Book Legal Defense Fund, which he eventually lost.
 He was sentenced to community service and three years of supervised probation.

+The comic was referenced in the Venetian Snares song, Boiled Angel, which sampled his drunk friend talking about the comic.